RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 GRAPH.CONSTRAIN g CREATE UNIQUE NODE Person PROPERTIES 2 first_name, last_name
 ```

-Similarly to create a `exists` constraint against all edges with relationship type `Visited` enforcing the existence of the `date` attribute issue the following command:
+Similarly to create a `mandatory` constraint against all edges with relationship type `Visited` enforcing the existence of the `date` attribute issue the following command:

 ```
-GRAPH.CONSTRAIN g CREATE EXISTS RELATIONSHIP Visited PROPERTIES 1 date
+GRAPH.CONSTRAIN g CREATE MANDATORY RELATIONSHIP Visited PROPERTIES 1 date
 ```

 Please note: constraints are created asynchronously, the constraint creation command will reply `OK` instantly to the caller and the newly created constraint is enforced gradually on all relevant entities.